 We are also serving ratepayers by:

 - Working closely with federal, state and local officials to address both the public health and the economic impacts of this crisis on downtown;

-- Gathering critical economic impact data to share with officials and policymakers;
+- Gathering critical economic impact data to share with officials and policymakers; and,

 - Continuing to be a key partner in connecting ratepayers to available resources and new